atmiya0/EECS4461_Team14_Project/Docs/Deliverable4/DEL4B_FinalReport/Team14_FinalReport.md

 Figure 8\.
 Simulation of bot domination.

 In figure 8, we can see that bots are pushing topic 2 currently and most humans are engaging with topic 2\.
 Initially the bots were pushing topic 1 and most humans were engaged with said topic, but as time goes on, humans have gained tolerance towards topic 1\.
 This prompts the bots to try and inflate another topic.
 The bots then try to push topic 2 towards other agents as a response to this new found tolerance to topic 1\.
-The bots influence their neighbors quickly which in turn inflates the metrics for engagement for topic 2\.
+The bots influence their neighbours quickly which in turn inflates the metrics for engagement for topic 2\.
 As a response to this new found engagement, the main algorithm picks up topic 2 and pushes it to humans globally throughout the model.
 In this specific example we end up seeing a feedback loop between both actions, and algorithmic and human responses.
 Bots were able to trick the algorithm into promoting a topic which in turn prompted more human users to engage with the topic, and resulted with the algorithm being more likely to promote the topic.

 This result is tied to the parameter settings.
 The bot on human influence is larger than human on human influence, and the main algorithm parameter was set to a high value which allows for the pushing of topics to humans.
 This scenario is reflective of real world use cases of social media platforms, as most platforms have some form of algorithm serving content to users which are based on total engagement with a topic.
 To summarize, this trial run of our simulation shows how algorithmic recommendations can be manipulated by bot coordination.